An Organization Is Only as Good as the People Who Run It.

 Thinking People Are Its Most Valuable Asset

-Overcoming Dysfunction to Gain the Competitive Advantage
+Overcome Dysfunction and You'll Gain the Competitive Advantage

 A proactive, time-sensitive employee will be a far greater contributor to your organization’s bottom line than the worker who is hobbled by reactivity, distraction and stress.